 Lawmakers state that “VMS puts policy over politics and supplies information that is impactful to legislators.”

 VMS maintains an active presence at the both the Statehouse in Montpelier and in Washington, D.C. in our continuous work to be a voice for our members.
 Each year, VMS is involved with a wide range of issues of importance to physicians and their patients, such as health system reform, reimbursement, medical privacy, physician licensing, public health (marijuana, tobacco, fluoridation, vaccination), end-of-life care, insurance regulation, liability reform and more.

-For up-to-date information on VMS advocacy efforts, view the current and archived issues of the VMS Rounds and VMS Legislative Bulletin.
 You can also learn more about becoming involved with VMS advocacy efforts here.